rails/rails/guides/source/configuring.md

 * `config.action_controller.per_form_csrf_tokens` configures whether CSRF tokens are only valid for the method/action they were generated for.

-* `config.action_controller.default_protect_from_forgery` determines whether forgery protection is added on `ActionController:Base`.
+* `config.action_controller.default_protect_from_forgery` determines whether forgery protection is added on `ActionController::Base`.
 This is false by default.

 * `config.action_controller.relative_url_root` can be used to tell Rails that you are [deploying to a subdirectory](configuring.html#deploy-to-a-subdirectory-relative-url-root).
 The default is `ENV['RAILS_RELATIVE_URL_ROOT']`.